Electric vs Petrol Cars in India: Cost Compared

 - Highway trips are occasional, not weekly

-- You are comfortable with a 35-40 minute charging stop on road trips
+- You're comfortable with a 35-40 minute charging stop on road trips

 Stick with petrol if:

-- Home charging is impossible and public chargers are sparse in your area
+- Home charging isn't possible and public chargers are sparse in your area

-- You drive less than 8,000 km per year (the cost savings will not offset the premium)
+- You drive less than 8,000 km per year (cost savings won't offset the premium)

 - You frequently travel to remote areas or take long highway trips